Buildkit

 Ignore

-The scope of files considered during the build process can be control via a .dockerignore file.
+The scope of files considered during the build process can be controlled via a .dockerignore file.
 The less files considered the better the performance.

 While irrelevant directories and files can be excluded, it is often easier to maintain an allow list.